 avatar

-par2 is a Reed-Solomon error correcting utility for general files.
-It does not handle Unicode, and it does not work on directories.
-It’s initial use was to maintain the integrity of Usenet posts on the Usenet server against bit rot.
-It has since been used by anyone who is interested in maintaining data integrity for any sort of regular file on the filesystem.
+Par2 is a Reed-Solomon error-correcting utility for general files.
+It does not handle Unicode or work with directories.
+Its initial use was to maintain the integrity of Usenet posts on Usenet servers against bit rot.
+It has since been used by anyone interested in maintaining data integrity for any type of regular file on the filesystem.

-It works by creating “parity files” on a source file.
-Should the source file suffer some damage, up to a certain point, the parity files can rebuild the data, and restore the source file, much like parity in a RAID array when a disk is missing.
+It works by creating “parity files” for a source file.
+Should the source file suffer damage, up to a certain point, the parity files can rebuild the data and restore the source file, much like parity in a RAID array when a disk is missing.

 Lets see it in action, we create a 100M file full of random data, and we get a SHA256 of that file: